tderrien/manopore/Nanoseq/README.md

 # Informations

 - Nanoseq presents a problem, and has to be used in two steps.
-- The singularity images that working are store in /groups/dog/matthias/singularity
+- The singularity images that working are stored in `/groups/dog/matthias/singularity`.

 # Usage